 This has really been confusing to some people choosing between 32-bit and 64-bit systems.
-Head over to any operating system’s website, you will be given a choice to download either versions of the same operating system.
+Head over to any operating system’s website, you will be given a choice to download either version of the same operating system.
 So what is the difference?
 Why do we have two different versions of the same OS?
 Let us solve this mystery here, once and for all.

 So currently you might get to see either a 32-bit or 64-bit operating system.
 There is absolutely no difference in both of these systems, they are 100% alike with all the same features and applications.
 Now you might be wondering which one to choose.
 Well, the answer is pretty simple.